Justin Turner: Los Angeles Dodgers

-Following his release from the Mets, Turner had not yet found a new employer when Los Angeles Dodgers bench coach Tim Wallach saw Turner hitting at a Cal State Fullerton Alumni game.
+Following his release from the Mets, Los Angeles Dodgers bench coach Tim Wallach saw Turner hitting at a Cal State Fullerton alumni game.
 Turner signed a minor league contract with the Dodgers on February 5, 2014, with an invitation to spring training.
 His contract was purchased by the Dodgers on March 16 and he was added to the Major League roster.

-2014

-Turner had a breakout season in 2014, playing 109 games due to his versatility and injuries to both Hanley Ramírez and Juan Uribe.
-Turner led the team with a .340 batting average, hitting 7 home runs with 43 RBI in 288 at bats.
+In 2014, Turner played 109 games due to his versatility and injuries to both Hanley Ramírez and Juan Uribe.
+Turner led the team with a .340 batting average, hitting seven home runs with 43 RBI in 288 at bats.

 2015

-On January 16, 2015, he signed a one-year, $2.5 million contract with the Dodgers, avoiding salary arbitration.
-He became the starting third baseman for much of the 2015 season and hit .294 with a career high 16 homers and 60 RBI.
+On January 16, 2015, Turner signed a one-year, $2.5 million contract with the Dodgers, avoiding salary arbitration.
+He became the starting third baseman for much of the 2015 season and hit .294 with a career-high 16 homers and 60 RBI.

-In the 2015 National League Division Series against his former team, the Mets, Turner led the Dodgers with 10 hits in 19 ABs for a .526 average, with an LDS record 6 of those hits being doubles.
+In the 2015 National League Division Series against his former team, the Mets, Turner led the Dodgers with 10 hits in 19 ABs for a .526 average, with an LDS record six of those hits being doubles.
 The Dodgers, however, went on to lose the series.
 After the post-season, he underwent arthroscopic surgery on his left knee.
 He signed a new one year, $5.1 million, contract with the Dodgers in order to avoid salary arbitration in January 2016.